grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/Customizations.md

 ## Overview

-Each telemetry data source (e.g. metrics, logs, events, traces) typically goes through the same process:
+Each telemetry data source (e.g. metrics, logs, events, traces) typically goes through each of these phases:

 1. Discovery - How does the collector find the data source?
 2. Scraping - How should the data get gathered?